gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 Common Filament Types
 ---------------------

 For almost every part that needs to be 3D Printed for FTC, **PLA (or PLA+, Pro, etc) and PETG will meet all the needs for strength, durability, and aesthetics.** These two filament types are by far the easiest to print, and are sold by many manufacturers for reasonable prices.
-Most of the other filaments here offer very specific advantages (like TPU) that come at the cost of effort, time, and well, money.
+Most of the other filaments here offer very specific advantages (like TPU) that come at the cost of effort, time, and money.

 .. danger:: If your printer's hotend (the part that melts the filament) has a PTFE (Teflon) lining where the PTFE tube goes all the way down to the heat block (common in lower price printers like the Ender 3 and its variants), then you **should not be printing at or above 250° C**.
 Doing so will cause the PTFE tube to degrade and melt, releasing toxic fumes.
 If you need to print at these temperatures and you have a PTFE lined hotend, you can look at upgrading to an all-metal hotend.